 In spring of every year, the CMHC Program holds an Internship Fair.
 All potential internship site supervisors are invited to come to campus to meet the CMHC graduate students.

 Following the Internship Fair, students directly contact the internship sites in which they are interested, and applicants and sites interview each other.
-Students and sites submit rank order lists of preferences and the Clinical Coordinator matches student with agency so as to optimize preferences.
+Students and sites submit rank order lists of preferences and the Clinical Coordinator matches students with a specific internship site so as to optimize preferences.
 CMHC students should consult the CMHC Practica & Internship Manual for additional specific details and forms.